 Every grant we award represents more than funding — it’s an investment in API leadership and civic engagement.
-Since 2014, APIs RISE Fund members have collectively raised and awarded over $268,000 to Sacramento region’s community organizations.
+Since 2014, APIs RISE Fund members have collectively raised $300,000 and awarded $300,000 to Sacramento region’s community organizations.
 Here are spotlights of the projects.

 Solving Sacramento (Local Media Foundation) | Media Lens on Sacramento's AAPI Community